 1. Perform Rigorous Due Diligence

-Confirm every single number multiple times.
+Confirm every single number multiple times using bank statements, tax returns, and Amazon reports.
 You want to be positive about the sales, revenue, and profit numbers before moving forward with any type of a deal.
 Their seller account must be in good health and things need to be running smoothly.

 2. Define the Multiple